Code-Institute-Submissions/Frenchisfun/README.md

     - Reloading page.
         - Forced a page to reload.
 The counter appeared as intended and the current player name appeared.
 The page functioned as intended.
+        - Changed player name during a game results in multiple countdowns.
+Reloading the page removes the countdown from the previous player.

     - Main game:
         - Checked to see that name entered in the text field matches that which appears on the screen.